JerryWestrick/Knowledge_Engineer/Documentation/KEPF Language Reference/KEPF Language Reference.md

     Your answers will be in MarkDown
     .user

-The statement above tells Knowledge Engineer to create a system message and insert the following lines into that message.
+The statements above tell Knowledge Engineer to create a system message and insert 6 lines into that message.

 ## .user
-The user statement is used to create a **_user message_** to be sent to the LLM and make it the "Current Message.
+The user statement is used to start creating a **_user message_** and make it the "Current Message.

-Further prompt lines are added to the "user message" until:
+Further text lines are added to the "user message".
-- the Iteration is started with a **.exec** key word statement.

 #### Example